wreckage0907/Ball-Tracking-/README.md

    - Ensure you have a separate ROS 2 node or package publishing images on the specified image topic (e.g., `/camera/image_raw`), which is subscribed to by the `BallTrackerNode` in the provided code.

 7. **Camera Calibration Data**:
-   - Obtain camera calibration data (camera matrix `mtx` and distortion coefficients `dist`) using a calibration procedure like OpenCV's camera calibration.
+   - Obtain camera calibration data (camera matrix `mtx` and distortion coefficients `dist`) using the camera calibration code we have .
 Save this data in an appropriate file format (e.g., `.npz`) and provide the correct file path in the provided code.

 Once you have the ROS 2 environment set up, the required package created, and the camera publishing images on the specified topic, you can run the provided code within the `ball_tracker` package using ROS 2 tools.